alpinejs/alpine/README.md

 `x-html` works similarly to `x-bind`, except instead of updating the value of an attribute, it will update the `innerHTML` of an element.

+> :warning: **Only use on trusted content and never on user-provided content.** :warning:
+>
+> Dynamically rendering HTML from third parties can easily lead to [XSS](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting) vulnerabilities.

 ---

 ### `x-ref`